How to Research a Company Before Investing: A Step-by-Step Guide

 - Given all that, is today's price reasonable?

-You move through them in order.
-If you get stuck on question one, you don’t skip ahead to valuation and hope for the best.
+I move through them in order.
+If I get stuck on question one, I don't skip ahead to valuation and hope for the best.
+That path leads to bad decisions.

 Step 1: Understand the Business Model

-Start with the real world, not the spreadsheet.
-Before you look at any ratios, you want a plain‑language answer to:
+I start with the real world, not the spreadsheet.
+Before looking at any ratios, I want a plain answer to:

 - What does this company sell?